26 Most Aggressive Freshwater Aquarium Fish (With Pictures)

 The Wolf Cichlid is a massive Cichlid that can exceed 2 feet in length.
 These fish are known to be aggressive, and this aggression increases significantly during breeding.
 They will form bonded pairs and it’s usually recommended to keep them in species-only tanks, or with other large, semi-aggressive to aggressive fish.
 Common Plecos can be good tank mates to the Wolf Cichlid, though.

 One of the more unusual looking Cichlids, the Severum has a distinctly beak-like face.
-These fish are considered semi-aggressive and learn to recognize their humans, often growing trusting enough to eat directly from their hand.
+These fish are considered semi-aggressive and learn to recognize their humans, often growing trusting enough to eat directly from their hands.
 They grow to around 8 inches and are known to become aggressive toward tank mates during spawning.
 It’s usually recommended to only keep Severums in species-only or Cichlid-only tanks.

 Often bought when only a few inches long, the Oscar is a Cichlid that can grow to 15 inches.
 They are aggressive toward tank mates, especially once they have formed bonded pairs.
 These fish are best kept with similarly sized fish, as individuals, or as pairs.
 Otherwise, you may have an Oscar fish that keeps eating its tank mates.
 Be prepared for large fish with Oscars, since they require tanks of at least 55–75 gallons.